ShanksChen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image5]

-And I ask the mentor in the student hub about this problem, he can't give me effective solution.
+And I asked the mentor in the student hub about this problem, he can't give me effective solution.
 So I can only use the workspace provided by udacity.

 In addition, the connection to the workspace and the simulator in the VM is very bad.
 After many attempts, I can only choose to use the sample drive data in the workspace for the project.

 #### 1. A tried architecture

-At the beginning, I use the LeNet-5 architecture.
+At the beginning, I used the LeNet-5 architecture.
 It consists of a normalization layer, followed by two convolutional layers, followed by three fully connected layers.
-After every convolutional layers, I add a max pooling layer.
-Moreover I add dropout function after first two fully connected layers to avoid over fitting(model.py lines 47-59).
+After every convolutional layers, I addde a max pooling layer.
+Moreover I added dropout layer after first two fully connected layers to avoid over fitting(model.py lines 47-59).
 The normalization layer I used in the appropriate model architecture is same as in this architecture.
 So I will explain it later.

 The loss of this architecture shows in below picture

 ![alt text][image6]